Natural Gas Heat vs Electrical Heat – Which is Cheaper – 2023

-Natural Gas Heat Is Usually Cheaper Than Electric Heat In The US
+Natural Gas Heat Is Cheaper Than Electric Heat In The US

-[Update: June 2023 we updated the calculations for new data from EIA and news reports]
+[Update: Jan 2025 we updated the calculations with new data from EIA]

 Natural gas is measured in volume or energy content.
 For example, cubic feet (cu ft) or British Thermal Units (BTU)

-In our analysis below, we find that on average natural gas heat costs $37 per million BTU (MMBTU) compared to electric heat at $49 per MMBTU.
-That means natural gas heat costs about 75% of the price of electric heat over a year for a home.
+In our analysis below, we find that on average natural gas heat costs $19 per million BTU (MMBTU) compared to electric heat at $49 per MMBTU.
+That means natural gas heat costs about 40% of the price of electric heat over a year for a home.
+In fact, in the past year, natural gas prices have fallen!

 If you use natural gas heating and get a gas bill in the winter, it should in principle be less than the portion of the electric bill used for heating should you have used electric heating.